Make Blankets for Dogs and Cats

 Your blanket is now complete!
 It will look something like this:

-Bonus Adoption Blanket Project
+Bonus Adoption Blankets Project

-If you have a sewing machine, sew the corner squares from step 4 into a patchwork blanket and bind with a bias-cut strip of flannel or fleece.
+Lastly, if you have a sewing machine, sew the corner squares from step 4 into a patchwork blanket and bind with a bias-cut strip of flannel or fleece.
 Thank you to volunteer Sally for the great idea!